Portage Area Regional Transportation Authority: Express routes

+Fares

 All buses in the route 50 series (i.e. 51, 53) are fare-free to the public.
-The Cleveland Express is $5.00 each way and The Akron Express is $1.00 each way.
-No passes accepted in either of these routes.
+All other routes and the Akron Express are $1 each way.
+The Cleveland Express is $5 each way.
+Dial-a-ride service costs $6 each way.
+Monthly passes are valid on all routes except for the express routes.
+Fare payments are accepted in cash with exact change, or through EZfare.

 Connecting services

 PARTA provides connecting services with three neighboring transit authorities, the Greater Cleveland Regional Transit Authority and the METRO Regional Transit Authority in Summit County.
 In addition, connections are possible to Greyhound, the Barons Bus Lines College Connection, the Stark Area Regional Transportation Authority (SARTA) by way of METRO's Pfaff Transit Center in Akron.